 The assessment for this Exam is divided into Two Sections.

 Candidates must pass both Sections to pass the Level Three Certification.

-To pass a section the candidate is required to pass all three elements.
+To pass a section the candidate is required to pass all elements of the section.
 A minimum passing score for each element being 6 out of 10.
+Please see below for more details of the scores.